dilangaem/SemiconAI/README.md

 ## Train the model

-The data files must be in the DATA folder. python train.py
+The data files must be in the DATA folder. <br />
+python train.py